-Between the months of September and June:
+Between August 15 and June 30:

 - i.
-Employees employed in a continuous assignment cannot leave the position for another continuing position of the same number of hours in a different site.
+School-based clerical employees employed in a continuous assignment cannot leave the position for another continuing position of the same number of hours in a different site.
 They can, however, fill the position at the start of the next school year.
 For the intervening period, the position may be filled by a term appointment. - ii.
-Employees in continuing positions may leave their assignment for a continuing position with higher hours.
+Employees in continuing positions may leave their assignment for a continuing position with a change in hours or wage.